Zum Hauptinhalt springen

 Bus and train

-Getting around by bus in Jyväskylä is not a problem and Jyväskylä has its own train station.
-The station functions both as the city’s main train station and as a long-distance train station.
+Getting around Jyväskylä by bus is no problem at all, and the city has its own railway station, which serves as both the city's main station and a long-distance stop.

 Contact: 0100 6900